igor-oliveirasilvestre/Roll_Pitch/readme.md

 ## How the task was performed

 The task was performed using VS Code.
 In this section, I'll outline the steps taken to create a C++ program that parses accelerometer data from a log file, converts it into Roll and Pitch angles using an aerospace rotation sequence, and ultimately stores this information in an output file.\
-My initial focus was on developing a C++ program dedicated to parsing data extracted from the log file named 'attitude_exam.log.'
-To accomplish this, I began by creating a 'SensorData' struct to encapsulate the information present in the log file.
-Within the 'main{}' function, I instantiated 'data' to initialize this structure.\
+My initial focus was on developing a C++ program dedicated to parsing data extracted from the log file named "attitude_exam.log" To accomplish this, I began by creating a "SensorData" struct to encapsulate the information present in the log file.
+Within the "main{}" function, I instantiated "data" to initialize this structure.\
 ```
 struct  SensorData {
 long  long  time_stamp_ms;